-Because it seems were less susceptible to the virus when were outdoors, an aspect of improvement that makes sense is upgrading outdoor living space.
-A homes outdoor area can be one of the best spaces for both entertaining and personal enjoyment.
-But you should pay attention to not only entertaining areas but practical areas for entering and exiting the home to make it as comfortable as possible for guests when they come to visit.
+A home's outdoor area can be one of the best spaces for both entertaining and personal enjoyment.
+However, you should pay attention not only to entertaining areas but also to functional areas for entering and exiting the home to make it as comfortable as possible for guests when they come to visit.

 To that end, we look at virtually all of your options to consider for outdoor space.
-If youre interested in upgrading your current home or building a new one these 13 outdoor living space ideas will definitely spruce things up.
+If you're interested in upgrading your current home or building a new one, these 13 outdoor living space ideas will spruce things up.

 This beautiful covered rear porch with vaulted ceiling and fireplace in a Luxury Rustic style home is the perfect place to enjoy company outdoors, especially when being indoors with others may not be a good option (Plan #198-1122).